datduyng/hackathon-2024-05-voiceassistant/README.md

 EchoAI reimagine how LLM should be used and interact in your daily life through providing the seamless voice interface and sandbox to run and automate your computer
 ## Example Usage
-- Open Chrome and research about TSLA stocks
+- Ask "Open Chrome and research about TSLA stocks"
-- Research indepth on TSLA news and EV market in general
+- Ask "Research indepth on TSLA news and EV market in general"
-- Turn on/off dark/light mode
+- Ask "Turn on/off dark/light mode"
-- Highlight an error that you are facing in VScode > Ask EchoAI about the error
+- Highlight an error that you are facing in VScode > Ask "Elaborate on this error"
 - Select a window > Ask "summarize the current window"

 ## EchoAI Skills